Twelve Angry Men (1964 play)

-Twelve Angry Men is a play by Reginald Rose adapted from his 1954 teleplay of the same title for the CBS Studio One anthology television series.
-Staged first in San Francisco in 1955, the Broadway debut came 50 years after CBS aired the play, on October 28, 2004, by the Roundabout Theatre Company at the American Airlines Theatre, where it ran for 328 performances.
+Twelve Angry Men is a stage production of the 1957 film 12 Angry Men.

+The play was adapted by Reginald Rose from his screenplay for the film.
+It premiered in London's West End in 1964, and debuted on Broadway on October 28, 2004 by the Roundabout Theatre Company at the American Airlines Theatre, where it ran for 328 performances.